s3yonsei/rewind_serverless/README.md

 ## 1. Getting Started

-We presume that the user's home directory serves as the working directory.
+The working directory is assumed to be the user's home directory.
 ```bash
 $ cd ~
 $ git clone https://github.com/s3yonsei/rewind_serverless.git